MichaelPaulukonis/monochromifier/README.md

 - message during re-processing
 - speed-up reprocessing
   - skip reprocessing on refit
+- better key-handling
+- segregation of keys for display/paint mode
 - ~~speed of painting~~
 - ~~paint only on original size (no crop, no zoom)~~
 - ~~help screen~~